Expose APIs in an IDE

 Your calls to the code on the other side will look just like native, local code.

 Deploy the Proxies

 When deployed, the .NET classes communicate with the Java classes via your previously generated proxy classes, or vice versa.
-Written in any .NET language (C#, VB, F#, etc.), the .NET code runs in a .NET CLR (Common Language Runtime) or Mono runtime on Windows or Linux, and the Java code runs in any conformant JVM (Java Virtual Machine).
+Written in any .NET language (C#, VB, F#, etc.), the .NET code runs in a .NET CLR (Common Language Runtime) on Windows or Linux, and the Java code runs in any conformant JVM (Java Virtual Machine).